eringr/pidock/README.md

-# Raspberry pi custom image creator "pidock"
+# Dockerfile-driven raspberry pi disk image creator "pidock"

 TIRED: Maintaining your fleet of raspberry pi devices by running commands and writing things on them ad-hoc and probably replicating by manually creating large, corruptible disk images with undocumented contents

-WIRED: Maintaining your fleet of raspberry pi devices by generating disk images from a small repository containing their IP in one place concentrated enough to be self-documenting and highly reproducible, able to be deployed onto the latest version of an upstream base image
+WIRED: Maintaining your fleet of raspberry pi devices by generating disk images from a dockerfile containing their IP in one place concentrated enough to be self-documenting and highly reproducible, able to be deployed onto the latest version of an upstream base image